ndawe/pyAMI/README.rst

    ami list files -lhc dataset.name

-list latest NTUP_TAUMEDIUM data datasets (and number of events in each one) originating from AOD in periods I and J that are contained in a good runs list (GRL)::
+list latest NTUP_TAUMEDIUM data datasets (and number of events in each one) originating from AOD in periods L1 and L2 that are contained in a good runs list (GRL)::

    ami list data --project data11_7TeV --type NTUP_TAUMEDIUM --parent-type AOD \
-   --periods I,J --stream physics_JetTauEtmiss --latest --fields events \
+   --periods L1,L2 --stream physics_JetTauEtmiss --latest --fields events \
    --grl mygrl.xml

 list runs in a period or multiple periods::